Bekhouche/CVPR2017/README.md

 # Source codes for the ChaLearn Looking at People - Job Candidate Screening Competition
+Info: The code is not optimized yet ..

 ## Requirements
  - Operating System: Ubuntu or Debian